-The TIP must be consistent with funding that is expected to be available during the relevant period.
 The TIP must be financially constrained by year and include a financial plan that demonstrates which projects can be implemented using current revenue sources and which projects are to be implemented using proposed revenue sources.

-The projects listed in this document are "financially constrained," meaning that funds required for completion are identified and expected to be available as indicated.
-As the amount of federal funds coming into the region may vary as the result of Congressional action, the revenues anticipated in the TIP represent the best estimates possible at this time based on federal, state and local consultation.
+"Financially constrained" means that funds required for completion are identified and expected to be available as indicated.
+As the amount of federal funds coming into the region may vary as the result of Congressional action, the revenues anticipated in the TIP represent the best estimates possible at this time based on federal, state, and local consultation.
 Programmed projects may need to be delayed or phased over two or more years if less federal funding is received than originally forecast.
 The scheduling of projects listed may also change due to delays in funding, project changes, and other unforeseen circumstances.